tgfrerer/island/plan.md

 # TODO

-- ecoder should automatically set default viewport and scissors to its own dimensions.
-- examples should use swapchain dimensions to calculate camera, not window dimensions.
 - we should not have to setup the backend in app - instead set up the backend through the renderer, app should not be able to pierce abstraction and call backend directly, but needs to go through renderer.